The Encryption Key

 The encryption method is determined based on the environment.

-- Choose the public key method if there is a problem in key distribution and management, and if transfer non-repudiation is required.
+- The public key method (asymmetric) is preferred if there is no secure channel of communication for key distribution and management, and if transfer non-repudiation is required.

 Designing an encryption system is therefore about understanding an environment’s specific requirements so as to select the most appropriate encryption methods.